 Ca. 600-1200 CE.
 Parts of the Bible (Psalms, Gospels) are translated into Old English (the mostly Germanic language used in England before the arrival of the Normans).

 Ca. 600-900 CE.
-Jews working in Palestine and Babylon, called the Masoretes (traditionalists), establish the standard Hebrew text of the Hebrew Bible, called the “Masoretic Text.”
+Jewish scribes in Palestine and Babylon, the Masoretes (“traditionalists”), establish the standard Hebrew text of the Hebrew Bible, called the “Masoretic Text.”
 They choose from among the existing manuscripts for the readings they believe are the truest and most original reading, combining them into one version.
 Hebrew is no longer a “living” language, spoken by people at home and in their daily lives; only rabbis speak it.
-As the Bible must still be read aloud in Hebrew during worship, the Masoretes make it easier for people to sound it out by adding vowels.
+As the Bible must still be read aloud in Hebrew during Jewish worship, the Masoretes make it easier for people to sound it out by adding vowels (until then, the Hebrew alphabet only had consonants).
 Since they do not wish to alter the text itself, the vowels take the form of dots and lines above and below the consonants.
 In places where the text is ambiguous (where different vowels could be chosen, resulting in different words and thus different readings of the text), the Masoretes chose only one possible version, thus determining which reading is possible and eliminating the others.
-They also make the divisions in the text which will later become chapters and verses.
+They also make divisions in the text which will later become chapters and verses.

 610-632 CE.
 Mohammed founds Islam.